CARMA

 Cash assistance for vulnerable families affected by the multiple crises in Syria

-Syria has been affected by multiple crises for years: The ongoing Syrian conflict starting in 2011, the Covid-19 pandemic, a historic economic and food-security crisis and, in February 2023, the aftermath of the massive earthquake and lately the shift to new authorities.
-These multiple crises fuel each other and have a dramatic impact on the Syrian population: 16.5 million people are now dependent on humanitarian aid.
+Syria has been affected by multiple crises for years: the Syrian conflict, which has been ongoing since 2011; a historic economic and food crisis; the aftermath of a severe earthquake in February 2023; and, most recently, the transition to new authorities.
+Following the fall of dictator Bashar al-Assad, Syria is torn apart.
+Different groups control different areas, and borders remain unclear.
+In the summer of 2025, heavy fighting broke out in the south, leaving dozens dead, causing massive destruction, and displacing many people.
+For many, the supply of water, food, and medical aid collapsed.
+These multiple crises are fueling each other and having a dramatic impact on the Syrian population: 16.5 million people are now dependent on humanitarian aid.
 The Caritas project CARMA (Cash Assistance in Re-Emerging Markets in Syria) supports those particularly affected by these long-standing crises.

 The reality is that after years of crisis, people in Syria are gradually losing hope that their lives can return to normal.